About Bauer College

 - Determined: Many of our undergraduates represent the first generation in their family to attend a university.

-- Large: The Bauer College of Business is one of the largest AACSB - accredited undergraduate business programs in the country, with over 4,400 undergraduate students enrolled
+- Large: The Bauer College of Business is one of the largest AACSB - accredited undergraduate business programs in the country, with more than 4,800 undergraduate students enrolled

 Houston MBA Students